-They'll likewise assess the impact of the migration on the organization, establish who the stakeholders are and who has relevant expertise, assign responsibilities, set budget and timelines, and agree on how everyone will communicate about the data migration project.
+They'll likewise assess the impact of the migration on the organisation, establish who the stakeholders are and who has relevant expertise, assign responsibilities, set budget and timelines, and agree on how everyone will communicate about the data migration project.

 After scoping the project, teams then design the migration, which includes selecting data migration software and hardware they'll use when they move the data, creating specifications for the data migration, and determining the rate at which they will migrate the data: all at once, just a little bit at a time, or anywhere in between.
-Many organizations seek help and guidance right-sizing their migration—especially when moving to the cloud.
+Many organisations seek help and guidance right-sizing their migration—especially when moving to the cloud.

 Implementing a data migration

 When planning is complete and the migration is designed, teams begin implementation.
 They build the data migration solution according to the requirements and step-by-step migration guidance set forth in the planning phase and begin transferring the data.

 As the data migrates, teams monitor and test it to ensure the data is transferring properly and free of conflicts, data quality problems, duplicates, and anomalies.
 This monitoring and testing take place in an environment that mirrors the production environment and enables teams to quickly identify and remediate any issues with the data migration.